SilverShadowHeart/2-1/24SC2006-OBJECT ORIENTED PROGRAMMING/java digital notes + lab/java co3/java 7.md

 the queue interface is a part of java.util package and extends the collections interface it stores and processes the data in an order where elements are added at the rear and removed from the front

 key features
-fifo order elemnts are processed in the order they were inserted first in first out
+fifo order elements are processed in the order they were inserted first in first out

 no random access unlike list elements cannot be accessed directly by index